Ahmed Barzani: Religious views

 As the Barzanis were traditionally led by an Islamic cleric, Ahmed Barzani was educated in Islam from a young age and was a qualified Sheikh.
 He was described as eccentric, "young and unstable", and "half mad", when he first became leader of the Barzanis, and his growing religious authority led to conflict, as controversies about his divinity quickly spread.
 By 1927, he created his own syncretic religion.
 He fused Islam, Christianity, and Judaism, as well as Kurdish mythology.
 He officially proclaimed divinity and was nicknamed "the God of Barzan".
 Nationalism may have had a role in his creation of a new religion.
 He allowed his disciples to proclaim him as the human incarnation of God, and he also allowed his followers to pray to him.
 Mustafa Barzani disassociated himself from the deification of Ahmed Barzani.
+A devotee of Ahmad Barzani, named Mulla Jug had claimed to be a prophet and that Ahmad Barzani was his God, he appeared to be an affective speaker and his preaching won him many followers.
+According to W.C.F Wilson, a British administrator in Iraq, Ahmad Barzani dominated the Barzan region with the aid of his brothers and an armed band of several hundred followers.
+In Wilsons words; “Up to that time the Quran had been revered, but now the Shaikh (Ahmad Barzani) issued orders for the destruction of all copies to be found.
+He also withdrew the ban on the eating of pork, for wild pigs were plentiful in Barzan.
+Armed missionaries were sent out beyond the Barzan bounds, and villages which refused to accept the Shaikh were burned and a number of the male inhabitants put to death.”
+This state of affairs could not be allowed to continue, and the Iraq Government was forced to take action in conjunction with the Royal Air Force.'
 In 1931, amid his revolt, some Western sources misinterpreted the Christian influence on his religion as him having converted to Christianity.
 By the time that Abdul-Karim Qasim came to power, Ahmed Barzani had reverted to Islam.
 He was given an Islamic funeral after his death in 1969, and was remembered as being a religious figure like Sheikh Said, Sheikh Ubeydullah, and Abdulsalam Barzani.
 His syncretic religion had never been popular among Kurds, and the Barzani family attempted to exclude it from the legacy of Ahmed Barzani.

 Battle with Assyrians

 When Assyrians were returning to Hakkari, Ahmed Barzani and his Zibari allies tried to prevent the Assyrians from passing through their territory.
-The Assyrians led by Petros Elia defeated them and inflicted heavy losses.
+The Assyrians led by Petros Elia defeated them and inflicted heavy losses but in the end he was able to expel the Assyrians from Barzan.